mgerhardy/libnoise/noise/doc/README.md

 - libnoise.png

 The HTML documentation contains custom headers and footers that require certain image files to exist in the html subdirectory.
 I don't know how to get doxygen to copy these files automagically.

--- jas